paguerre3/rjs/README.md

 If rapid prototyping and a **"no-code approach IA Oriented"** align with your project needs, consider **v0.dev**.

+For a simple, **full-stack framework** designed for fast iterations and developer productivity **with IA help**, **Bolt.new** is a great option, offering a unified approach for building both the frontend and backend.

 Ultimately, the best choice depends on your project specifics, team skills, and long-term goals.

 ---